nima64/NextjsNewsPublishingPlatform/README.md

 All api calls are done directly with sql (no orms),
 most of the sql queries can be found under lib/api

-The data from medium.com using python aiohttp
+All the data is from medium.com, scrapped using python aiohttp

 ![alt text](https://github.com/nima64/NextjsNewsPublishingPlatform/blob/main/Screenshot%20from%202021-08-24%2022-21-26.png)